microsoft/language-server-protocol/_specifications/specification-3-15.md

 _Response_:
 * result: `CodeLens`
-* error: code and message set in case an exception happens during the code lens resolve request.
+* error: code and message set in case an exception happens during the CodeLens resolve request.

 #### <a href="#textDocument_documentLink" name="textDocument_documentLink" class="anchor">Document Link Request (:leftwards_arrow_with_hook:)</a>